-Refer to drawing 6476, Remove the tape from the Black corrugated loom at the points shown.
-Locate the Orange, Red, and two Black wires.
-These wires connect to the battery and motor solenoid located next to the battery.
+Refer to drawing 6476.
+Remove the tape from the black corrugated loom at the points shown.
+Locate an Orange, Red, and two Black wires.
+These wires connect to the battery and motor solenoid.
 Remove the four wires from approximately 33 inches of the loom, making sure the Red and Black wires are long enough to connect to the battery.
 Tuck these wires back into the loom as shown in the drawing and retape the loom.